rElaX299/AppConfig/README.md

 Ranger is a wonderful cli file explorer.
 I used it in macos and wsl.
 The default config path is ~/.config/ranger

+### git

+Git config and git commit message.
+The default config path is ~/.gitconfig